 A critical component of our app development process was creating a user interface (UI) that felt modern, responsive, and accessible.
 Legacy systems like SAP are notoriously difficult to use.
 We knew our app had to be the opposite: fast, intuitive, and centered on the needs of all stakeholders.

-So we asked the right questions to validate our app development approach:
+So we asked the right questions to validate our app development approach, including:

-This deep dive into user requirements allowed us to better customize the app design for each user type.
-The result was a streamlined platform that molded into the existing workflows of medical device companies, better adoption without overwhelming users.
+This deep dive into user requirements enabled us to better tailor the app for each user type.
+The result was a streamlined platform that integrated with medical device companies’ existing workflows, enabling better adoption without overwhelming users.

 Big Data Requires Big Thinking